Iqra-Rahman/Iqra-Rahman/README.md

-- 👋 Hi, I’m Iqra Rahman
+-👋 Hi, I’m Iqra Rahman
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Backend Development
+-🤖 I’m passionate about AI, Machine Learning, and Web Development -💻 Working on AI projects....
-- 😄 Happy meeting you!!
+-😄 Happy meeting you!!

 <!---
 Iqra-Rahman/Iqra-Rahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.